jnozzi/cocoadev.com/markdown/SetADateForAnAppToExpire.md

 How about this scheme: when the application starts, it checks the presence of ~/Library/Preferences/com.myCompany.myApplication,

-*if it does not exist, write today + 30 days into General/NSUserDefaults and also place a checksum on the date *if it exists, read the expiration date from General/NSUserDefaults, if there is none, the checksum is incorrect, or it's more than 30 days into the future, write today + 1 to the user defaults (and tell the user that he has been a bad little boy!)
+*if it does not exist, write today + 30 days into NSUserDefaults and also place a checksum on the date *if it exists, read the expiration date from NSUserDefaults, if there is none, the checksum is incorrect, or it's more than 30 days into the future, write today + 1 to the user defaults (and tell the user that he has been a bad little boy!)

 So for the user to bypass the protection, he'd have to delete his user defaults, which I think most users would dislike, if they are fond of the application (unless they are smart enough to move it to /Library/Preferences, but they'd still have to delete the user-local copy each time they restart the application -- and you could check all the Library folders).

---General/AllanOdgaard
+--AllanOdgaard

 ----